-Poppelsdorf Palace 📮 Stop: Bonn Hbf How to get there: Walk from the station towards the city centre and Bonn Minster, and then on towards the University or Hofgarten Park.
+Bonn Central Station (Hbf) How to get there: Walk from the station towards the city centre and Bonn Minster, and then on towards the University or Hofgarten Park.
 The Electoral Palace has been used by the University since 1818.
-The palace as it stands today dates back to the turreted four-wing building constructed by Munich court architect Enrico Zuccalli in 1697-1705.
+The castle as it stands today dates back to the turreted four-wing building constructed by Munich court architect Enrico Zuccalli in 1697-1705.
 Robert de Cotte laid out the court garden to the south in 1715-1723.
-In 1777, the palace was completely destroyed by fire and was reconstructed in a simplified form.
-In the 1920s it was restored, only to be destroyed again in 1944.
-It acquired its present appearance after reconstruction post-1951, in which students also took part.
+In 1777, the castle was completely destroyed by fire and was reconstructed in a simplified form.
+In the 1920s. it was restored, only to be destroyed again in 1944.
+It acquired its present appearance after its reconstruction post-1951, in which students also took part.
 An avenue of chestnut trees leads from the Electoral Palace to Poppelsdorf Palace.

-Amongst other things, the palace houses a mineralogical collection, and the botanical garden in the palace grounds is one of the oldest and most diverse in the world.
+Among other things, the palace houses a mineralogical collection and the botanical garden in the palace grounds is one of the oldest and most diverse in the world.
 Poppelsdorf Palace, which was built in the 18th century to plans by Robert de Cotte, was extended by Balthasar Neumann.
-It was rebuilt in the 1950s after being destroyed in the Second World War.
+It was rebuilt in the 1950s after being destroyed in the Second World War. botgart.uni-bonn.de

-Drachenburg Castle and Drachenfels Castle Ruins
+Drachenburg Castle and Drachenfels Castle ruins

-📮 Stop: Bonn-Mehlem How to get there: Ferry terminals are at the end of Austrasse.
-After crossing the river, go along Drachenfelsstrasse and then take the steep footpath or the rack railway up to Drachenburg Castle and Drachenfels Castle Ruins.
-You will come across Drachenburg Castle halfway up to Drachenfels.
-The imposing residence in the historicist style was built for banker (and later Baron) Stephan von Sarter, a native of Bonn, between 1882 and 1884.
-Von Sarter had no children, and so the castle was used for a variety of purposes in the decades that followed.
-Amongst other things, it was a hotel, a convalescent home for women and a boarding school before it slowly fell into disrepair.
-In 1971 the complex was acquired by a wealthy private owner who saved the castle.
+Bonn-Mehlem How to get there: Ferry terminals are at the end of Austrasse.
+After crossing the river, go along Drachenfelsstrasse and then take the steep footpath or the rack railway up to Drachenburg Castle and Drachenfels Castle ruins.
+You will come across Drachenburg Castle half way up to Drachenfels.
+The imposing residence in the Historicist style was built for banker (and later Baron) Stephan von Sarter, a native of Bonn, between 1882 and 1884.
+Von Sarter had no children, so the castle was used for a variety of purposes in the decades that followed.
+Among other things, it was a hotel, a convalescent home for women and a boarding school, before it slowly fell into disrepair.
+In 1971, the complex was acquired by a wealthy private owner who saved the castle from falling into ruin.
 After renovating it, he transformed it into a public museum focusing on the life and culture of the time.
-Today the castle and its grounds are listed monuments.
+Today, the castle and its grounds are listed monuments.
 Take a walk around the restored rooms and admire the historical furniture from the time the castle was built.
 Among the striking landmarks of the Siebengebirge is the 312 m Drachenfels hill.
-At the top of the hill you will find the picturesque ruins of the castle of the same name - along with magnificent views.
+At the top of the hill, you will find the picturesque ruins of the castle of the same name - along with magnificent views.
 Archbishop Arnold I of Cologne had the castle built in 1138 for the purpose of fortification.
 However, it quickly lost its original function when the Bonn city walls were built in the mid-13th century.
-The castle was largely destroyed in the Thirty Years' War, and any parts that remained collapsed in 1788 due to subterranean mining of valuable trachyte, used in the construction of churches.
-All that remains today of the castle's grandeur is a few ruins, including of the former great hall and the castle keep.
-Our tip: Climb the steep hill on foot and take the historical rack railway back down. www.der-drachenfels.de www.schloss-drachenburg.de
+The castle was largely destroyed in the Thirty Years' War, and any remaining parts collapsed in 1788, due to subterranean mining of valuable trachyte, which was used in the construction of churches.
+All that remains today of the castle's grandeur is a few ruins, including of the former great hall and the castle keep. der-drachenfels.de and schloss-drachenburg.de and guided tours, this cultural centre is a popular place to visit in northern Rhineland-Palatinate and offers beautiful views over the Rhine and Moselle rivers.
+You can easily reach Ehrenbreitstein Fortress from the city centre by taking the Koblenz cable car. tor-zum-welterbe.de